 Q11.
-How would you rate the overall condition of parks and recreation facilities or use Township parks, recreation facilities and/or programs, please select the reasons that prevent your or members of your household
+How would you rate the overall condition of parks and recreation facilities

 Answer Choices Average Number Total Number Responses

 (no label) 8 6514 100.00%

 Answered

 Skipped

 Q12.
 Please rate the following parks, recreation spaces, and facilities based on